• Skip to main content

 Accidents involving 18-wheelers tend to cause significant damage.
 As a result, insurers are reluctant to simply pay the damages without a fight.

-An experienced Texas attorney can investigate the cause of the accident, identify all the potentially liable parties, negotiated with the insurance company, and take the case to trial if necessary.
+An experienced Texas attorney can investigate the cause of the accident, identify all the potentially liable parties, negotiate with the insurance company, and take the case to trial if necessary.

 Are trucks required to have black boxes?